-Whether you have a wonderful, intact neighborhood or whether you’re starting from scratch with an area in need of serious help, these community development principles provide some major guidance.
+Whether you have a wonderful, intact neighborhood or whether you are starting from scratch with an area in need of serious help, these community development principles help you focus on what to emphasize:

-I happened into Gruene, Texas, needing a driving break.
+I happened on the Gruene historic district, now part of New Braunfels, Texas, while needing a driving break.
 It beckoned me with its intriguing old water tower.
-The flea market atmosphere and intriguing but unpretentious little shops were quite interesting.
+The flea market atmosphere and fun but unpretentious little shops were quite interesting.

-This small town that could have well ended up deserted seemed very popular locally.
+This area, once an independent small town, could have well ended up deserted.
+But now it seemed very popular locally.
 The images are distinctive in my mind even today.
 I've long forgotten which little clay pot I purchased there.
 But I do remember that the pottery was local and made me want to buy something.

-So for less than a three-hour visit, including lunch, I have six vivid memories of a distinctive neighborhood character: a dance hall, an accessible river, a terrific restaurant that offered access to nature and didn’t pretend to be more or less than it is, a local potter, and a dance hall that obviously was a local landmark.
+So for less than a three-hour visit, including lunch, I have five vivid memories that created a distinctive neighborhood character: a dance hall, an accessible river, a terrific restaurant that offered access to nature and didn’t pretend to be more or less than it is, a local potter, and a water tower that obviously was a local landmark.

 And finally, I parked on grass, which I thought charming.
-Besides saving a huge amount of money, think of how much better the water quality in their little stream is than it would have been had they paved enough parking to meet peak needs.
+Besides saving a huge amount of money by not paving the parking, think of how much better the water quality in their little stream is than it would have been had they paved enough parking to meet peak needs.

 But the point is I've been in many towns in my life, and few made a larger impression of being "just right" in creating the linkage between tourism and economic development but also in maintaining the sense that yes, this place is real.
 It is not pretending to be something else.
-And it was memorable.
+And it punched more than its weight in memorable small town character, even though it is now part of the city limits of a larger city.

 Now let me tell you one more thing about my visit, and it's relevant to the community development principles about sense of place.
 I visited on a sunny October Sunday.